DanialArab/Sphinx/README.md

         html_theme = 'sphinx-rtd-theme' # https://sphinx-themes.org/sample-sites/sphinx-rtd-theme/
         extensions = ["sphinx.ext.todo", "sphinx.ext.viewcode", "sphinx.ext.autocode"] # https://www.sphinx-doc.org/en/master/usage/extensions/index.html

-also, we need to specify that sphinx uses the absolute path as the directory before the docs directory through:
+also, we need to get the absolute path of the **parent directory (..) of the current working directory** (which should be one level before docs directory which would be our project's main directory):

         import os
         import sys

         sys.path.insert(0, os.path.abspath(".."))

++ sys.path: this is a list that contains directories where Python looks for modules to import.
+By default, it includes the current working directory and the standard library directories.
++ sys.path.insert(0, ...): this inserts the absolute path obtained from os.path.abspath("..") at the beginning (index 0) of the sys.path list.
+This means that Python will first look in the parent directory for modules before searching in other directories.

 + sphinx-build -- https://www.sphinx-doc.org/en/master/man/sphinx-build.html